phorton1/Arduino-esp32_cnc3018/docs/hardware.md

 ![stl_limit_switches.jpg](images/stl_limit_switches.jpg)

-The switches themselves are inexpensive automotive switches like that I purchased on [eBay](https://www.ebay.com/itm/264871803944) for about 50 cents each.
+The switches themselves are inexpensive automotive switches that I purchased on [eBay](https://www.ebay.com/itm/264871803944) for about 50 cents each.
 They are attached to the mounts with one 3mm screw directly into the plastic in such a way that it provides the